Space of orders with finite Cantor-Bendixson rank: Invariants of orderings of Gn

 holds.
 Thus we see that the Archimedean classes of $H^i$ and $H^j$ have the same direction. \end{proof}

-The previous proof also shows the following lemma stating how the Archimedean classes of two different $H^i$ and $H^j$ are mixed. \begin{lemma} Suppose $i\neq j$, and $H^i$ and $H^j$ are mixed.
+The previous proof also shows the following lemma stating how the Archimedean classes of two different $H^i$ and $H^j$ are ordered when $H^i$ and $H^j$ are mixed. \begin{lemma} Suppose $i\neq j$, and $H^i$ and $H^j$ are mixed.
 Then there exists an integer $u\in \Z$ such that either

 is true. \end{lemma} \begin{proof} See proof of \cref{lem:samedir}. \end{proof}